picoruby/prk_firmware-wiki/Macro.md

 The second argument accepts an array of the following symbols: `:ENTER` `:ESCAPE` `:BSPACE` `:TAB` `:PGUP` `:DELETE` `:END` `:PGDOWN` `:RIGHT` `:LEFT` `:DOWN` and `:UP`.

+The default value of the second argument is `[:ENTER]`.
+This is the reason that a line feed is added when you don't pass any second argument.